 The course examines a number of selected non-communicable diseases (NCD) given their morbidity and mortality burden at the local and regional level.
-Expert quest speakers are invited to discuss the public health importance of the topic; its burden; epidemiology (prevalence, patterns, determinants); theoretical and practical methodological challenges and opportunities in the conduct of epidemiologic studies; most recent findings in NCD research conducted in Lebanon and the region; and strategies for the prevention and control of NCDs.
+Expert guest speakers are invited to discuss the public health importance of the topic; its burden; epidemiology (prevalence, patterns, determinants); theoretical and practical methodological challenges and opportunities in the conduct of epidemiologic studies; most recent findings in NCD research conducted in Lebanon and the region; and strategies for the prevention and control of NCDs.
 The course is an opportunity for students to be acquainted with researchers in Lebanon active in the field and to appreciate the scope and findings of the NCD studies conducted in Lebanon and the region.
 Students are expected to lead on a scoping review of a selected research question.
-Offered in Spring every 2 years.